perticascatalin/Learning/DPML/mcsp.md

 - starting and ending notes are fixed: `L_1`, `L_n`
 - each note from the output should belong to a chord `Ch`
 - fixed number of occurences for motives (a motif is a sequence of intervals): `OM_1`, `OM_2` ... `OM_A` for motives `M_1`, `M_2` ... `M_A`.

+### 4.3 Harmony and Melody of a Rock Song as a Search Problem

+If we take a look at more modern music, such as (pop-)rock ballads for instance, we can notice that they still retain most of the structure of classical music.
+Generally there would be 2-3 themes: verse, refrain, bridge, solo.
+Then the song would go along playing a succession of verses and refrains, possibly with some small variations (exploring the theme), followed by a bridge, solo and then the ending.
+Separately from this structure, each theme would consist of a succession of chords, onto which a melody is played.
+For instance, *"Let it be"* by Beatles has part A: G-D-Em-C, part B: Em-D-C-G, part C (after every A & B): G-D-C-GAmG.
+The chords make the harmony for the melody and within each chord there is only a limited number of notes which fit.
+For "Let it be", we can create any melody using the notes from the A major pentatonic scale and it will sound well across the whole song.
+There are quite a few general rules to relate scales to chords progressions and by adhering to them one can obtain decent music.

+In order to model this kind of musical structures using CSP, we would need to have a set of variables for the chords progression (harmony) and a set of variables for the melody.
+Then the search problem would consist of finding the right scales within the chosen chords progression.
+The scales then determine the domain for the melody variables.
+On top of this, one can then add all kinds of rules to either avoid too much repetition in the melody or to use some recurring themes.

 ## 5. Conclusions